 “Tonight I just got the opportunity so I had to take advantage of it,” added Ross.

 OSU returns to action on Dec.
-8 against Long Beach State, tipoff is set for noon.
+8 against Long Beach State.
+Start time for the game is scheduled for noon.